robertmuth/Cwerg/README.md

 Whole program translation and parallel translation at the function level are explicit design goals for the c++ implementations.

+Cwerg does not have linker at this point.
+Instead the responsibility of generating executables and resolving relocations rests with the assembler components of the various backends.

 ## Intentional Limitations

 To keep the project lightweight the feature set must be curtailed.